Making mean-estimation more efficient using an MCMC trace variance approach: DynaMITE: The Inter-Trace Variance

-The reader may rightfully remark that the above scenario in which the image of a function nicely partitions the state space is rare.
-In Section \ref{sec:3}, we introduce \emph{loosely connectedness} demonstrating a case of functions whose image \emph{almost} has the above nice property, i.e., their trace can be coupled closely to trace of other functions whose trace variance is bounded using the above projection technique.
+The reader may rightfully remark that the above scenario, in which the image of a function cleanly partitions the state space is rare.
+In Section \ref{sec:5}, we develop new concepts to identify scenarios for more complex chains, demonstrating a case of functions whose image is \emph{approximately symmetric} on traces of the chain, showing the above projection trick works with some modifications.

-In the following subsection we summarize the best-known concentration bounds used in classic MCMC mean estimation.